MichaelCade/90DaysOfDevOps/Days/day32.md

 ![](Images/Day32_Cloud1.png)

-We can then run through the steps to create our storage account remembering that this name needs to be unique and it also needs to be all lower case, no spaces but can include numbers.
+We can then run through the steps to create our storage account remembering that this name needs to be unique and it also needs to be all lower case, with no spaces but can include numbers.

 ![](Images/Day32_Cloud2.png)

-We can also choose the level of redundancy we would like against our storage account and anything we store within here.
+We can also choose the level of redundancy we would like against our storage account and anything we store here.
 The further down the list the more expensive option but also the spread of your data.

 Even the default redundancy option gives us 3 copies of our data.